 The amount of Pell Grant they can receive varies from year to year; in 2016-17, the maximum amount was $5,185.
 The size of the grant can vary based on their financial need, cost of attendance, and status as a full- or part-time student.

 If your son or daughter is eligible for a Federal Pell Grant, they will be awarded the full amount they qualify for, as each school receives enough funds from the U.S. Department of Education to fund eligible students.

 The Federal Supplemental Education Opportunity Grant is a federal grant that is available for students that have exceptional financial need.
 In addition to the Pell Grant, your son or daughter may receive the FSEOG Grant in the amount of $100-$4000 per year based on availability of funds at your school.
 The FSEOG differs from the Pell Grant in that funds are limited, so it is important to complete your FAFSA early in order to possibly receive this grant.

 What is the CSS Profile?

 The CSS profile is available after October 1st of each year.
-The CSS Profile is required by many schools and there is a fee to utilize the CSS Profile that consists of $25 for the first application and $16 per additional school.
-The College Board anticipates it to take forty-five minutes to two hours to complete the forms.
-The application is approximately 300 questions and is very detailed, so it is very important that you have all of your financial documents at your fingertips when filling out this form.
+The CSS Profile is required by many schools, and there is a fee to utilize the CSS Profile that consists of $25 for the first application and $16 per additional school.
+The College Board anticipates it to take 45 minutes to two hours to complete the forms.
+The application is approximately 300 questions and is very detailed, so it is extremely important that you have all of your financial documents at your fingertips when filling out this form.